open-company/open-company-storage/docs/stakeholder-updates.md

 * initial selected sections for a new company
 * data for the live view
-* edit the live intro
+* edit the live title/intro/outro
 * add/remove/reorder live sections
 * create/share a stakeholder update (turns live view into a saved prior)
 * list of prior updates